Refugee crisis in Europe - your questions answered

 The increased number of refugees and migrants seeking a new life in Europe is largely a consequence of humanitarian crises around the world.
 The UN estimates that more than half of the people who have crossed the Mediterranean originate from Syria, where a conflict has been raging for the last five years, while others began their journeys in Afghanistan, Iraq, Somalia and Sudan.

 Many of the refugees are able to carry little more than the clothes they are wearing on their journeys.
-With European governments struggling to provide adequate support, tens of thousands of people every day are in need of food, shelter, warm and weather-proof clothing, and clean water and sanitation.
+With European governments struggling to provide adequate support, tens of thousands of people every day are in need of food, shelter, clean water and sanitation.

 What happens when the borders are closed?

-In November, countries in the Balkans announced they would only allow in refugees from Syria, Iraq and Afghanistan.
-In February Macedonia said it was halting access to Afghans, and in March the Macedonian Government closed its borders to all refugees and migrants.
+In November 2015, countries in the Balkans announced they would only allow entry to refugees from Syria, Iraq and Afghanistan.
+In February 2016, Macedonia said it was halting access to Afghans, and the Macedonian Government closed its borders the next month to all refugees and migrants.

-More than 53,000 people are stranded in Greece, staying in hastily built camps across the country, unable to continue their journey along the ‘Balkan route’.
-Over 10,000 refugees are stranded at Idomeni on the Greek-Macedonian border, their route to northern Europe now closed.
+More than 57,000 people are stranded in Greece, staying in refugee camps across the country, unable to continue their journey along the ‘Balkan route’.
+This led to over 10,000 refugees being stranded at Idomeni on the Greek-Macedonian border and thousands more at Piraeus Port, near Athens.
+Refugees at these locations have now been moved to refugee centers; refugees and migrants at Piraeus Port were transferred to Trikala, Oinofyta and Skaramangas sites.

 There is concern that closure of the border into Macedonia from Greece is likely to result in refugees seeking alternative routes and means by which to continue their journeys north, many of which will be even more dangerous.

-We are working with our local Greek partner, Caritas Hellas (Caritas Greece) to respond to the deteriorating situation of refugees stranded on the Greek-Macedonian border and elsewhere in the country, including in Athens and on the islands of Lesbos and Chios.
+We are working with our local Greek partner, Caritas Hellas (Caritas Greece), to respond to the deteriorating situation of refugees stranded in Greece, including in Athens, the northern city of Thessaloniki, and on the islands of Lesbos and Chios.

 How is CAFOD responding to the refugee humanitarian crisis in Europe?

 We are a member of Caritas Internationalis - a confederation of Catholic aid agencies across the globe.
 Our European sister agencies in the Caritas network are on the frontline providing vital aid to refugees in almost every country in Europe.
-We are directly supporting Caritas Greece and Caritas Serbia, who are providing food, water, shelter, weather-proof and warm clothing and sleeping bags to thousands of refugees.
+We are directly supporting Caritas Greece, who are providing food, water, shelter, weather-proof and warm clothing and sleeping bags to thousands of refugees.
 Read Abdalkarim's story

 In March 2016 we pledged £100,000 to Caritas Hellas to support in scaling up their emergency aid response, which will also include installing basic chemical toilets and shower facilities at Idomeni.
 In Athens at Piraeus Port, Caritas Hellas will also be able to reach more refugees by providing food for people who are anxiously waiting the next stage on their onward journey.

-Philippe Mougin, CAFOD’s Europe Emergency Programme Manager is working with Caritas Hellas to support them to scale up their emergency response:
+Giovanna Reda, CAFOD’s Head of Humanitarian Programmes for Asia, Middle East and Latin America, is working with Caritas Hellas to support them in their emergency response:

-The scheme would only apply to Syrians.
-Afghans, Pakistanis and other nationalities not deemed entitled to European protection under the terms of this agreement, could be sent back to Turkey.
+The scheme only applies to Syrians.
+Afghans, Pakistanis and other nationalities not deemed entitled to European protection under the terms of this agreement could be sent back to Turkey.
 But other groups, such as Iraqis, may have a better chance of being granted asylum in Europe.

 What is the view of Pope Francis on the refugee crisis?